Greenwood Village police release name of former officer involved in deadly Thanksgiving Eve altercation

 "Right when I opened the door, the shots were happening,” Roseborough told The Denver Gazette.

+Roseborough called 911, but by the time help arrived, she said, the teen was dead.

-Authorities have yet to release the name of the teenager who died in the altercation.
-The Arapahoe County coroner said an autopsy should be completed Monday.
+The Arapahoe County coroner said Peyton Blitstein's autopsy should be completed soon.